Simple steps to protect yourself

 Resources for people with vision impairment or blindness.

-- COVID-19 safety guidelines - information from Vision Australia about important changes and resources to help you stay safe and connected.
+- COVID-19 safety guidelines - information from Vision Australia about important changes to help you stay safe and connected.

 For people who are deaf or have hearing impairment